queuemail/docs-and-examples/other-faqs.md

 ### Can I send emails using my custom domain email address?

 * With free tier:
-    - You can use an SMTP server from your own domain and you can send without problems using addresses from that domain.
+    - You can use a SMTP server from your own domain and you can send without problems using addresses from that domain.

     Or..